happyDemon/vue-echo/README.md

   ```

 ### Using Echo
-Once vue-echo is registered, every vue instance is able to to subscribe to channels and listen to events through the `this.$echo` property on the connection you specified earlier.
+Once vue-echo is registered, every vue instance is able to subscribe to channels and listen to events through the `this.$echo` property on the connection you specified earlier.

 ```js
 var vm = new Vue({